10 Questions About Asbestos-Related Lung Cancer

 How Does Smoking or Other Factors Play a Role?

 Smoking and asbestos exposure only increases the risk of developing lung cancer by up to 90 percent, not asbestos-related diseases in general.
 Asbestos and smoking work together synergistically.
 Both expose our lungs to dangerous carcinogens.
-Inhaling harmful chemicals from cigarette smoke can have a greater impact on lungs already damaged from asbestos exposure.
+Inhaling harmful chemicals from cigarette smoke can have a greater impact on lungs already damaged by asbestos.

 The American Lung Association estimates that a person with a history of asbestos exposure who also smokes is 50 times more likely to develop lung cancer than nonsmokers not exposed to asbestos.
 Nonsmokers with a history of asbestos exposure are five times more likely to develop lung cancer.
 Exposure to secondhand smoke also increases risk among those with a history of asbestos exposure.